KQM-git/TCL/characters/hydro/mona.md

 {% tab title="C1" %}
 ### **Prophecy of Submersion**

-When any of your own party members hit an opponent affected by an **Omen**, Hydro-related Elemental Reactions are enhanced for 8s:
+When any of your own party members hits an opponent affected by an **Omen**, the effects of **Hydro-related Elemental Reactions** are enhanced for 8s:
-• Electro-Charged DMG increases by 15%
+* Electro-Charged DMG increases by 15%.
-• Vaporize DMG increases by 15%
+* Vaporize DMG increases by 15%.
-• Hydro Swirl DMG increases by 15%
+* Hydro Swirl DMG increases by 15%.
-• Frozen duration is extended by 15%
+* Frozen duration is extended by 15%.

 **Notes**
 This bonus effect is additive and classified as **ReactionBonus.** See: [Damage Formula](../../combat-mechanics/damage/damage-formula.md#amplifying-reaction-bonus)